 Athinas is full of shops selling all sorts of tools and household goods.
-You will also find a few second-hand stores for clothes, luggage and army clothes stores, leather sandals, and various other inexpensive goods.
+You will also find a few second-hand stores for clothes, luggage and army clothes stores, leather sandals, and various other goods at low retail prices.

 In all honestly though, most visitors wouldn’t venture out to Athinas street, if it wasn’t for the Athens Central food market.